Trump Org. fined $1.6 million after conviction for 17 felonies, including tax fraud - KVIA

 One of the jurors told CNN that the jury saw a “culture of fraud,” at the Trump Organization, but referred to Trump as a nondescript “Bob Smith” at times when talking about the company owner’s awareness of the crimes in relation to the charges.

-Earlier this week, Allen Weisselberg, the Trump Organization’s long-time chief financial officer, was sentenced to five months in jail as part of a deal he reached with prosecutors.
-Weisselberg pleaded guilty to 15 felonies related to the tax fraud scheme and agreed to testify truthfully against the company at trial.
+Weisselberg last year pleaded guilty to 15 felonies related to the tax fraud scheme and agreed to testify truthfully against the company at trial.

 He remained on paid leave at the Trump Organization, where he was compensated a little more than $1 million a year, until Tuesday when he was sentenced.
 Weisselberg received a severance package that one person familiar with the deal called “generous.”